-In spite of the harsher economic and regulatory landscape for the financial services industry, the Bank still managed to maintain a respectable performance in 2013.
-The Bank remained strong in liquidity, capital strength and cost-efficiency, while displaying quality in relationship-banking, product innovation and global distribution capabilities.
+Amidst this backdrop, the Bank maintained a respectable performance in 2014.
+The Bank remained strong in liquidity, capital strength and cost-efficiency, while continuing to improve customer service and product innovation.
 RAM Ratings Services Berhad has reaffirmed HSBC Amanah Malaysia Berhad's AAA/P1 ratings, reflecting the Bank's robust asset quality and strong financial standing.
-The Bank maintained its market leader position in various segments and won numerous awards in 2013.
+The Bank maintained its market leader position in various segments and won numerous awards in 2014.